-To keep costs down, the basic Skoda Citigo S has limited equipment, so we'd advise going for the SE model.
-It comes with useful equipment such as air-conditioning, electric front windows and remote central locking.
-Buyers can also choose the range-topping Elegance and Monte Carlo specifications.
+To keep costs down, the entry-level Skoda Citigo S has limited equipment, which is fine if you’re on a strict budget and can live with a basic car, but we'd advise going for the SE model, as it's the best all-rounder.
+It comes with air-conditioning, electric front windows and remote central locking as standard, although you can only specify the less powerful 59bhp engine in this trim.